Birthday reminders using Google Sheets 🎂

 First, click the clock icon to get to the triggers page.

-Screenshot of Google Apps Script editor
+Screenshot of Google Apps Script editor's toolbar menu.

 A new window will open when you’ll see that there are no triggers set up for our code.